 Fiction and nonfiction writer and poet Steven Heighton, based in Kingston, Ontario, was selected for Reaching Mithymna: Among the Volunteers and Refugees on Lesvos (Biblioasis) about his experience volunteering at a transit camp during the Syrian refugee crisis in his mother’s homeland of Greece in 2015.

 The 2019 RBC Taylor Prize for Emerging Writer Award winner Jessica J. Lee, who is originally from London, Ontario, and now lives in the U.K., made the list for Two Trees Make a Forest: Travels Among Taiwan’s Mountains and Coasts in Search of My Family’s Past (Hamish Hamilton Canada).
 In her genre-breaking memoir, Lee recounts her journey to her ancestral homeland of Taiwan where she examines how familial narratives and geographic history are interlinked.

-Tessa McWatt, a Guyanese-born Canadian novelist in London, U.K., was included for Shame on Me: An Anatomy of Race and Belonging (Random House Canada), her personal examination of her own body to explore her multiracial history and identity and to questioning the social construct of race.
+Tessa McWatt, a Guyanese-born Canadian novelist in London, U.K., was included for Shame on Me: An Anatomy of Race and Belonging (Random House Canada), her personal examination of her own body to explore her multiracial history and identity and to question the social construct of race.